mohswell/MorePlus-Financial---A-Banking-Web-System/README.md

-### ‼️😁 Note: This project is not yet fully complete.
-It's just the login and registration pages that are pushed together with the necessary express.js folders including models, views, routes, public, tests.
-Inshaallah expect more files such as the customer dashboard by the beginning week of April 2024.
+### ‼️😁 Note: This project is about 60% complete, since  I am completely done with the Rest Api backend and I am slowly developing the forntend.
+It's just the transaction and account pages that are pushed together with the necessary express.js folders including models, views, routes, public, tests.
+Inshaallah expect more files such as the complete customer dashboard by the beginning week of May 2024.

 # 🏦 MorePlus Financial Bank - Banking Web System